wp-media/backwpup/readme.txt

 [You can find a detailed tutorial in the BackWPup documentation.](http://docs.backwpup.com/article/118-install-backwpup)

 == Changelog ==
+= Version 3.4.1 =
+* Check if file is dot to prevent open_basedir warning.
+* Only display Dropbox upload progress in debug mode.
+* Fix PHP notice when running job via WP CLI.
+* Fix the way Dropbox API wrapper handles errors.
+* Only encode DB values to hex when binary flag is set.
+* Fix handling of storing backups in root Dropbox dir.
+* Allow symbolic links to be excluded.
+* If archive name is not valid format, will still recognize and delete old files.
+* Allow user to copy debug info for support.
+* Do not display notices for pro users.
+* Add support form for pro users.
+* Add Rate Us admin notice.
+* Support empty folder name when syncing to Dropbox.
+* Allow folders under wp-content to be excluded.

 = Version 3.4.0 =
 * Changed: Dropped support for PHP 5.2.
 * Improved: Migrated to Dropbox API V2.